Site waste – it's criminal

 Step six – Organise your materials and waste

-Make significant savings by carefully planning the materials you
+- Make significant savings by carefully planning the materials

 reduce waste created from off-cuts and reduce labour costs.